 When Raspberry Pi was first introduced back in 2012, it set the tech world ablaze.
-Everyone from die-hard coding fanatics to school teachers embraced the budget microcomputer, which quickly matured into one of Britain’s fastest-selling computer brands.
+Everyone from die-hard coding fanatics to school teachers embraced the budget microcomputer, which quickly matured into one of Britain’s fastest-selling computer brands (it may even have overtaken 3D printing as the latest tech craze).

 The most recent contender in the single-board computer arena, Pine A64 feels like the Raspberry Pi’s faster, better-looking cousin from overseas.
 Armed with an impressive spec sheet and a ridiculously low price tag, this pocket-sized circuit board wants to be the new sheriff in town.
 Judging by the first look, the badge is very much his for the taking.

-In terms of graphics, Pine A64 utilizes a dual-core MALI-400 MP2 GPU, running at 500MHz.
-Translated to English, its graphics potential is somewhat higher than that of the original Xbox.
+Regarding graphics, Pine A64 utilises a dual-core MALI-400 MP2 GPU, running at 500MHz.
+Translated into English, its graphics potential is somewhat higher than that of the original Xbox.
 What that also means is that Pine A64 is very capable of effortlessly playing 4k high-definition videos.
 Raspberry Pi’s maximum resolution, on the other hand?
 1920×1200.

 With Pine, electronics enthusiasts, high schoolers and DYI hackers have the power to create a larger variety of more powerful applications, compared to what most other boards on the market have to offer.
 It’s safe to say that 64-bit programming will only keep growing in popularity.
 To that end, Pine A64 presents itself as the obvious choice for those wishing to stay ahead of the curve.